 However, minor arrears due to a one off event can be dealt with directly with your lender usually without the need to refinance.
 Long term problems on the other hand may require a complete financial overhaul.

 Missed payment or late payment?

 If you have made several late payments or have missed payments on your mortgage then it is likely that you will find it hard to apply for a loan through the major banks and lenders.

-This is because they are able to see the arrears in your mortgage and do not want to approve a loan for a borrower who does not have the capability to make regular repayments on time.
+This is because they are able to see you repayment history information on your credit file and do not want to approve a loan for a borrower who does not have the capability to make regular repayments on time.

 You should be aware that having a missed payment and failing to make your repayment on time are two very different situations:

 - A missed payment is a payment that you completely missed and never made up.

 - A late payment is one that you did not pay on time but did eventually make up the repayment.